 A major piece of that strategy is the deployment of vaccines now that they're ready.
-And while it might not be fair to call this a Biden investment given that the push for a vaccine started under the Trump administration, it is inevitably going to be the Biden administration that implements the majority of it.
+And while it might not be fair to call this a Biden investment given that the push for a vaccine started under the Trump administration, the Biden administration is implementing the majority of it.

-This brings us to Becton Dickinson (BDX, $261.74).
+This brings us to Becton Dickinson (BDX, $257.45).
 Becton, a Dividend Aristocrat, is a manufacturer of medical instruments and supplies, including syringes.
-If you're going to administer potentially hundreds of millions of vaccines in the United States alone – and billions globally – you're going to need Becton and its peers to ramp up production of the equipment needed to make that happen.
+If you're going to administer hundreds of millions of vaccines in the United States alone – and billions globally – you need Becton and its peers to ramp up production of the equipment needed to make that happen.

 What's more, it's not at all certain that a vaccine is a "one and done" event.
-It seems that immunity to COVID-19 following infection and recovery can last as little as only three or four months.
-So far, it's believed that all currently approved vaccines will require regular vaccines.
+It seems that immunity to COVID-19 following infection and recovery can last as little as six months.
+So far, it's believed that all currently approved vaccines will require regular boosters.